-3.170.
-The regulatory body should not issue an authorization solely because a specific model of equipment was 'type approved' or carried a certificate of compliance, in accordance with industrial standards or other nationally recognized equivalent standards.
-The safety of each facility or activity will depend on many factors in addition to the design and manufacture of the structures, systems and components that are required for safety, such as the qualification and training of the staff, and management and operational procedures and processes.
+3.1667.
+The regulatory body should consider in what circumstances it might be appropriate to issue an authorization on the basis that a specific model of equipment has been 'type approved' or carries a certificate of compliance, in accordance with industrial standards or other nationally recognized equivalent standards.
+In many cases, the safety of the facility or activity will depend on additional factors, such as the design and manufacture of equipment, qualification and training of the staff, and management and operational procedures and processes.